Commitment Contradiction - Part I

 Every one of us can do something to be “as Christ” to somebody.
 Even if we are bedridden, we can still communicate Christ's love to those who are ministering to us through a grateful and loving spirit, and we can pray for these nurses and doctors, and for those who are on the front line of action for Christ.

-Thus, to know and not to do is not yet to know; or to believe and not to act is not yet to believe, for I only truly believe that which motivates me to action.
+To believe and not to act is not yet to believe, for I only truly believe that which motivates me to action.

 Suggested prayer: "Dear God, please help me to be a 'doer' of Your Word and not just a talker about it.
 And please help me always to be faithful in being 'as Jesus' in some way to every life I touch, ministering to people at their point of need, and then communicating Your love and the gospel message with those who are lost and in need of the Savior.
 Thank You for hearing and answering my prayer.
 Gratefully, in Jesus's name, amen."